cimbul/hasklog/doc/Manual.rst

 Tests
 -----

-Aside from the examples given above, HProlog also has unit tests for its parser and unification engine.
-To run these tests (from within the main HProlog directory):
+Aside from the examples given above, Hasklog also has unit tests for its parser and unification engine.
+To run these tests (from within the main Hasklog directory):

 .. code:: console